pchapin/augusta/README.md

 ## Building

-### Augusta
+### AGC

 After installing a suitable version of Java and a recent version of SBT, you can build Augusta by issuing the following commands at a shell prompt:

     $ sbt compile  # Compiles the system.
     $ sbt test     # Executes the unit tests.
-    $ sbt assembly # Builds the "uber-jar" containing Augusta and all dependencies.
+    $ sbt assembly # Builds the "uber-jar" containing AGC and all dependencies.

 These commands will work on all supported operating systems (Linux, macOS, and Windows).

 The resulting JAR file is in `target/scala-3.3.4`.
-The file is large because it contains all of Augusta's dependencies and is completely self-contained.
-You can deploy August by simply copying that JAR file to another system and executing it.
+The file is large because it contains all of AGC's dependencies and is completely self-contained.
+You can deploy AGC by simply copying that JAR file to another system and executing it.
 See the [SBT documentation](https://www.scala-sbt.org/documentation.html) for more details about SBT.

 ### Documentation